The Lord of the Rings: The Battle for Middle-earth II: Development

 Tolkien Enterprises granted the publisher of The Battle for Middle-earth II, Electronic Arts, the rights to develop The Lord of the Games video games based on The Lord of the Rings books on July 22, 2005.
-This agreement was complementary to a separate arrangement made between the two companies in 2001.
-That agreement gave Electronic Arts the rights to build video games based on The Lord of the Rings film trilogy.
+This agreement was complementary to a separate arrangement made between Electronic Arts and New Line Cinema in 2001.
+The earlier agreement only gave Electronic Arts the rights to build video games based on New Line's The Lord of the Rings film trilogy.
 The new deal gives Electronic Arts the opportunity to create video games with original stories tied closely with the Lord of the Rings universe.
 In the same announcement, Electronic Arts revealed two games that its EA Los Angeles division would be developing with the license: The Lord of the Rings: The Battle for Middle-earth II for Windows—a sequel to The Lord of the Rings: The Battle for Middle-earth—and The Lord of the Rings: Tactics for the PlayStation Portable.

 Hugo Weaving, who played Elrond in the Lord of the Rings film trilogy, reprised the role in The Battle for Middle-earth II, also acting as the lead voiceover.

 On November 10, 2005, Electronic Arts announced that Hugo Weaving, who played Elrond in the Lord of the Rings film trilogy, would reprise his role as Elrond and be the lead voiceover talent in The Battle for Middle-earth II.
 During his voiceover session, he noted, "I always find voice work really fascinating because you are working on one element of your make up as an actor—focusing more intently on one part of your toolbox if you like—in a way so everything seems to go into producing that vocal effect.
 It really isn't just an effect, because it actually comes from a source which is a true continuation of that character."